conjonpo/CloudDatabase/README.md

 * Node.js
 * Google Firebase

-Before any of the foillwing steps are to be taken, first a project and database need to be set up on [Google Firebase](https://console.firebase.google.com/).
+Before any of the following steps are to be taken, first a project and database need to be set up on [Google Firebase](https://console.firebase.google.com/).
 Then [node.js](https://nodejs.org/en/) needs to be downloaded for the environment to work correctly.

 ## Execution

-The first step is to make a folder linked to a repository on GitHub and then create an HTML file.
+The first step is to make a folder linked to a repository on GitHub and then create an HTML file in VS Code.
 The first thing to do is add code to make the box inputs and buttons appear that are needed to submit the data to the database through the website.
 This code will accomplish that:

 ```
     Rank  <input id="rankbox" type="text"></input> <br><br>